 Put in the big rocks first

-So now, when I plan out my week each Sunday, I put my big rocks in first.
+So now, when I plan out my week each Sunday to start to schedule each day, I put my big rocks in first.

 Add in the small rocks